Baidu Says AI is Changing the World, Updates its Apollo Autonomous Driving Platform

 Apollo provides an open, reliable and secure software platform for its partners to develop their own autonomous driving systems through on-vehicle and hardware platforms.
-In addition to HD maps, the platform includes the world's first open autonomous driving simulation engine, and an end-to-end, a deep learning algorithm so a vehicle's self-driving capabilities can get better over time.
+In addition to HD maps, the platform includes the world's first open autonomous driving simulation engine plus an end-to-end, a deep learning algorithm, so a vehicle's self-driving capabilities can get better over time.

 Baidu says Apollo accelerates the development, testing, and deployment of autonomous vehicles.
 As participation from partners grows, more accumulated data becomes available to partners.
 Compared to a closed ecosystem, Apollo can evolve faster, bring greater benefits to members, and continually grow.